 Investors face a risk of loss during an investment as also a risk of failing to achieve the end goal.
-They must make tradeoffs between these risks and also the expected return that they want to earn.
+They must make tradeoffs between these risks and also the expected return that they want to earn. .

-End of Horizon and Within- Horizon Value-at-Risk at 95th percentiles relative to an annual expected return of 8 percent.
+End of Horizon and Within- Horizon Value-at-Risk at 95th percentiles relative to an annual expected return of 8 percent..

-- Assumes an asset allocation, volatility level, and analyzation of monthly volatility input.
-Changing any of these assumptions would affect the data points marginally but not the overall tradeoffs. - Assumes that price charges of individual, underlying securities are independent of one another and tend to have the same scale.
+- Data based on a national portfolio analysis developed by State Street Associates for FCLTGlobal. - · Assumes an asset allocation, volatility level, and analyzation of monthly volatility input.
+Changing any of these assumptions would affect the data points marginally but not the overall tradeoffs. - · Assumes that price charges of individual, underlying securities are independent of one another and tend to have the same scale.